 I am thrilled with this humidifier.
 It is so easy to manage, doesn’t use any electricity, and I can check quickly and easily if it needs to be cleaned because there are no tiny parts to get into.
 I am definitely getting one for my own bedroom!

-You can get your own Rumidifier at your local Home Depot, Costco, Home Hardware, and online at homedepot.ca.
-With a retail cost of $39.95CAD, it is much less than most conventional humidifiers!
+You can get your own Rumidifier at your local Home Depot, Costco, Canadian Tire, or Home Hardware, or order directly from the Rumidifier site online.
+It also costs much less than most conventional humidifiers!

 And now I’m excited that one lucky reader is going to win a Rumidifier!
 Rumidifier Home Comforts Inc. has graciously agreed to send one to the winner (you must be a resident of Canada or the US to enter) of this giveaway!